Celtic Gods and Goddesses - St. Brigid, Goddess of Doulas, Midwives, Childbirth, and Healers

 When her son Ruadan was killed during a battle against the Fomorians, she wailed and shrieked.
 These cries of maternal agony were the first sounds of shrieking and mourning Ireland had ever heard across it's lands.

-The story of the goddess has been an issue of great confusion, due to there being several variations of her tales.
-However, Brigid lives on today as a mighty goddess for modern-day Pagans, as well as a great legend for the Celts.
-She is both a goddess to Pagans and a saint to Christians.
+The tale of the goddess and saint Brigid has been an issue of great confusion, due to there being several variations of her story.
+However, Brigid lives on today as a mighty goddess for modern-day Pagans, a great legend for the Celts, and a revered saint for the Catholics.
+She is both a goddess to Pagans and a saint to Christians, with many Christo-Pagans (Christians with Pagan views/Pagans with Christian views) observing her as both a saint and a goddess.

 Brigit the Goddess and Brigit the Saint

-With the arrival of Christianity to Ireland, the stories of Brigid the goddess and Brigid the Saint became intermingled.
-The Christians tried to incorporate the Pagan goddess to suffice their need to spread the message of Jesus to the Pagans.
+With the arrival of Christianity to Ireland, the stories of Brigid the Goddess and Brigid the Saint became intermingled.
+The Christians tried to incorporate the Pagan goddess to help aid their need to spread the message of Jesus to the Pagans.
 However, this worked in the Pagans' favor, as it helped to keep the story of their goddess alive, despite altering her appearance and perception.
+As has been the case with many Pagan deities across the world.

 The saint aspect of Brigid was known for always keeping a shrine in Kildare, Ireland that had an everlasting flame maintained by 19 virgins.
 The flame was maintained for 19 days by the 19 virgins.
 On the 20th day, Brigid herself maintained the flame.

-The flame was maintained for over 1000 years, until 1220, when a bishop became angered over the entirely female host and had the shrine changed and the flame ceased to exist.
+The flame was maintained for over 1000 years, until 1220, when a bishop became angered over the entirely female host and had the shrine change.
+The flame ceased to exist after the bishop's intervention.

 How to Make a St. Brigid's Cross